PeterEB/coap-shepherd/README.md

 <a name="EVT_ind"></a>
 ### Event: 'ind'
 `function (type, msg) { }`
 Fired when there is an incoming indication message.
-There are 6 types of indication including `registered`, `update`, `deregistered`, `online`, `offline`, and `notify`.
+There are 6 types of indication including `'registered'`, `'update'`, `'deregistered'`, `'online'`, `'offline'`, and `'notify'`.

 * **registered**
-     Fired when there is a Client Device registered to cserver.
+     Fired when a Client Device registers to cserver.

     * type: `'registered'`
     * msg (_Object_): a cnode of which Client Device has successfully registered to cserver.

-* **update**
-     Fired when there is a Client Device updated its device attributes.

-    * type: `'update'`
-    * msg (_Object_): this object at least has a `device` field to denote the name of a Client Device, and it may have fields of `lifetime`, `objList`, `ip`, and `port`.

-        ```js
-        // example
-        {
-            device: 'foo_name',
-            lifetime: 12000
-        }
-        ```

 * **deregistered**
-     Fired when there is a Client Device deregistered from cserver.
+     Fired when a Client Device deregisters from cserver.

     * type: `'deregistered'`
     * msg (_String_): clientName of which Client Device has successfully deregistered from cserver.

 * **online**
-     Fired when there is a Client Device going online.
+     Fired when a Client Device goes online.

     * type: `'online'`
-    * msg (_String_): clientName of which Client Device is going online.
+    * msg (_String_): clientName of which Client Device goes online.

 * **offline**
-     Fired when there is a Client Device going offline.
+     Fired when a Client Device goes offline.

     * type: `'offline'`
-    * msg (_String_): clientName of which Client Device is going offline.
+    * msg (_String_): clientName of which Client Device goes offline.

 * **notify**
-     Fired when there is a Client Device that send an notification of its Object Instance or Resource.
+     Fired upon receiving an notification of Object Instance or Resource from a Client Device.

     * type: `'notify'`
     * msg (_Object_): notification from a Client Device.
 This object has fields of `device`, `path`, and `data`.